MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ##Step 1 - Prepare Web Server Software

 Before creating a container image a few items need be staged on the container host.
-On the container host create folders in the following structure:
+On the container host create folders in the following structure; the following command will complete this for you.
 ```
-c:\build\nginx\source
+mkdir c:\build\nginx\source
 ```

 Download and extract the nginx software to c:\build\nginx\source on the container host.
 The software can be downloaded from the following site – [nginx for Windows](http://nginx.org/en/download.html).
 Alternatively use the following commands on the container host to download and extract the nginx software to c:\build\nginx\source.